-A few days ago I was visiting Napa Valley (for those of you not familiar with California, it is North of San Francisco and in the West area of the U.S.) to see new clients and was given the rare opportunity to do a reading on a very well known winery.
+A few days ago I was visiting Napa Valley (for those of you not familiar with California, it is North of San Francisco and in the West area of the U.S.) to see new clients who owns a winary and so was given the rare opportunity to do a the Feng Shui review on a very well known winery.

 As you may know, in the past 30 years the region has grown to now encompass about 500 vineyards, both big and small.